 When examining your cash position, it is also an ideal time to audit your internal control procedures to ensure efficiency when managing cash within your organisation.
 If your cash management policies are a little outdated, we recommend that you take a look and adjust.

-Whether it’s due to a fluctuation in demand, a change in structure of your workforce or an investment in a more efficient process, your staffing requirements may be very different to what they were six months ago.
+Whether it’s due to a fluctuation in demand, a change in structure of your workforce or an investment in a more efficient process, your staffing requirements may be very different to what they were pre-pandemic.

 Salaries and wages are the biggest overhead for most businesses so it’s important to make sure you have the right staff with the right experience in the right roles, and that you are paying staff what you need to pay in order to have the most efficient team.

-If you have made any changes to your business or how it operates during the past few months and you now have skills gaps in your team or extra demand for new areas of the business, then you may benefit from looking into the Kickstart Scheme or taking advantage of the additional apprenticeship financial support.
-Remember, if you look to use the Kickstart Scheme, the jobs must be new, quality jobs with training set as a priority.
+If you have made any changes to your business or how it operates during the past few months and you now have skills gaps in your team or extra demand for new areas of the business, then you may benefit from taking advantage of the additional apprenticeship financial support.

 Unfortunately, redundancies may be essential in some recovery plans, and are never a decision taken lightly by any business owner.
 They should be considered only after all other alternatives have been explored and evaluated.
 If you have determined that redundancies are essential, the financial aspects shouldn’t be the only consideration.
 Evaluate the skills, experience, culture fit and performance of those at risk as losing a strong member of the team could do more harm than good.